 Overfeeding is a common cause of cloudy water in fish tanks.
 Uneaten food and excess waste can quickly degrade the water quality.
 Feed your fish small amounts of food that they can consume within a few minutes.
 Remove any uneaten food to avoid polluting the water.

-See also Where is the aquarium in tennessee
+See also Best aquarium in oregon

 4. Control Sunlight Exposure